 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses, public places and events, including those frequented by tourists, and transportation systems.

-Scams involving ATMs, credit cards, the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby), false befriending, false identity (such as criminals posing as government officials), and charging exorbitant fees for products have been reported.
+Scams involving ATMs, credit cards, the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby), false befriending, false identity (such as criminals posing as government officials), and exorbitant fees for products have been reported.

 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.